BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 How is it personal, business, and government property all at the same time?
 We see and feel that it motivates work, gets us material comfort, and that enough of it holds power.
 Knowing how to use money can be the difference between insane luxery and deadly poverty.
 So why does almost no one know about how it works?
 Even trained economists will say they're guessing.
+Which is worrying :(

 Why don't we talk about how its structured in public, when it clearly isn't working correctly.
+Is it just too complicated?
+Too boring?
-We are not benifiting from this economy.
+We are not benifiting from this economy so we need to talk about it.
-That rich groups manipulate financial powers without regard to their responsibility only thinking of their own profits.
+How rich groups manipulate financial powers without regard to their responsibility only thinking of their own profits.

-**Home price, education price, car price, food price**
+**Home price, education price, car price, food price graphs showing history**

 When prices inflate, our money is affected without it needing to move.
 What happens to everyone effects us all.
-When home prices double we still need homes, when college endebts our children we feel scared but go along with it.
+When home prices double we still need homes, when college indebts our children we feel scared but go along with it.
 No price is too high for a good education.
 When we need a car to live and car prices get higher every year.

 **Back to the red money printer holding food in hands**